cube-drone/rt0/players-guide/src/player/skill_checks.md

 As an example, a player might be Strong and Clever, but not Lucky, or they might be Fast and Charming, but not Wise.

-If a player is Lucky, remove the Two of Cups, the Two of Swords, the Two of Wands, and the Two of Pentacles from their deck.
+If a player is Lucky, remove the Tower and three Aces from their deck.

-If a player is Unlucky, remove the Fool from their deck.
+If a player is Unlucky, remove the Fool and three Pages from their deck.

 ## Skills